al1brn/geonodes/README.md

 > [!NOTE]
 > All scripts are supposed to start with ``` from geonodes import * ```.
-> Nodes can be created only in the sccope of **with** context.
+> Then, nodes must be created only in the sccope of **with** context.

-In the examples below, the following lines can be omitted.
+All the code samples must be placed after the following lines when there are not explicity given in the exemple.

 ``` python
 from geonodes import *